 Word Template Project Template

-The Word Template project template in Visual Basic and Visual C# provides the groundwork for applications that target new or existing Microsoft Office Word 2003 templates.
-The template automatically adds the necessary project references, files, and basic code to use as a starting point for your application.
+The Word Template project template in Visual Basic and Visual C# provides the groundwork for solutions that are based on new or existing Microsoft Office Word templates.
+There are different project templates for Word 2003 templates and Word 2007 templates.
+The project templates automatically add the necessary assembly references, files, and generated code to use as a starting point for your solution.

 Word templates that reference managed code extensions cannot be used as global add-ins.
 The assembly is not called if the template is loaded from the Startup directory of Word.
-For more information, see.
+For more information, see Limitations of Global Templates and Excel Add-ins (.xla Files).

 If you open a template to edit it outside of Visual Studio after the solution has been compiled, the template will run the code just as if you had created a new document from the template.
 Depending on the code, this could alter the template while it opens, before you begin to edit.
 To prevent the code from running, hold down the SHIFT key while you open the template.